-Diving Kimbe Bay – a special and quite unique diving location with an incredible biodiversity which offers some tremendous underwater experiences.
+Diving Kimbe Bay.
+A special and quite unique diving location with incredible biodiversity and offering some tremendous underwater experiences.

-But the bay is a large place and there are many places to dive – over 40 of them at the last count… Those sites range from excellent reefs that abound with beautiful bright red sea whips, hard and soft corals, large gorgonian fans and elephant ear sponges to superb seamounts that rise up from the deep and are magnets for the large pelagics that roam the bay.
+But Kimbe Bay is a large place and there are many places to dive – over 40 of them at the last count… Those sites range from excellent reefs that abound with beautiful bright red sea whips, hard and soft corals, large gorgonian fans and elephant ear sponges.
+To superb seamounts that rise up from the deep and are magnets for the large pelagics that roam the bay.

 Kimbe Bay Reef Image Gallery

-The reefs are simply a joy to dive and their health and overall vibrancy leave you in awe of just how amazing the underwater world is – plus there is always the chance of pelagics coming in from the deeper waters to check for potential prey and, if you are lucky, the occasional passing mermaid…
+The reefs are simply a joy to dive.
+Their health and overall vibrancy leave you in awe of just how amazing the underwater world is.
+Plus there is always the chance of pelagics coming in from the deeper waters to check for potential prey.
+And, if you are lucky, the occasional passing mermaid…

 A passing Kiwi mermaid at Otto’s Reef in Kimbe Bay